-The Ondundu Exclusive Prospecting Licence ("EPL 3195"), which allows for base, rare and precious metal exploration, is held 100% by Razorback Gold Mining Company (Pty) Limited ("Razorback"), a 51% owned subsidiary of Westport Resources Namibia (Pty) Ltd., which is a wholly owned subsidiary of the Company.
-EPL 3195 expired on February 3, 2019 and an application to renew the licence has been made.
+The Ondundu Exclusive Prospecting Licence ("EPL 3195") for base, rare and precious metal exploration is held 100% by Razorback Gold Mining Company (Pty) Limited ("Razorback").
+Razorback is a 51% owned subsidiary of Westport Resources Namibia (Pty) Ltd.("Westport"), which is a wholly-owned subsidiary of the Company.
+EPL 3195 expired on February 3, 2019 and was renewed until February 3, 2021.